2.1 Handling Electronic Assemblies

 Electrostatic Discharge (ESD)

 Certain components used in electronic assemblies are sensitive to static electricity and can be damaged by its discharge.
-Static charges are created when non-conductive materials are separated, such as when plastic bags are picked up or opened when friction occurs between articles of synthetic clothing when plastic tapes are dispensed and many other causes.
+Static charges are created when non-conductive materials are separated, such as when plastic bags are picked up or opened, when friction occurs between synthetic clothing items, when plastic tapes are dispensed, and many other causes.

 Electrical Overstress (EOS)

-Electrical overstress damage can be caused by the generation of unwanted energy; such as spikes occurring within soldering irons, solder extractors, testing instruments, and other electrically operated equipment.
+The generation of unwanted energy can cause electrical overstress damage, such as spikes occurring within soldering irons, solder extractors, testing instruments, and other electrically operated equipment.
 This equipment must be designed to prevent unwanted electrical discharges.

 ESD/EOS Safe Work Areas